niplav/site/resolving.md

 real-valued potential `$p: \Omega \rightarrow \mathbb{R}$` and then ordering vertices by that potential creates a weak ordering `$W$`.

 However, if one demands that the output of `HodgeResolve` be a total order then the output is dependent on the method of achieving that total order.
-If one generates the total orders by generating all acyclic tournaments with vertices `$\Omega$` that are subgraphs of `$W$`, the output is no longer unique: In the worst case `$G=(\Omega, \emptyset)$`, which results in `HodgeRank` assigning a potential of 0 to every node, and `HodgeResolve` putting every vertex in the same equivalence class in the weak ordering.
-As a graph this is the complete directed graph on `$\Omega$`, which contains all acyclic tournaments on `$\Omega$` as subgraphs.
+If one generates the total orders by generating all acyclic tournaments with vertices `$\Omega$` that are [induced subgraphs](https://en.wikipedia.org/wiki/Induced_subgraph) of `$W$`, the output is no longer unique: In the worst case `$G=(\Omega, \emptyset)$`, which results in `HodgeRank` assigning a potential of 0 to every node, and `HodgeResolve` putting every vertex in the same equivalence class in the weak ordering.
+As a graph this is the complete directed graph on `$\Omega$`, which contains all acyclic tournaments on `$\Omega$` as induced subgraphs.
 Then there are `$|\Omega|!$` acyclic tournaments generated from this weak ordering, since all acyclic tournaments are equally compatible with the weak ordering.

 ##### Further Considerations